-When you reach the turnoff for the trail you will have to walk up a (very steep) road until reaching a small hut and the trailhead on your right.
+When you reach the turnoff for the trail you will have to walk up a (very steep) road until you reach a small hut and the trailhead on your right.
 This is the official trailhead, but it is not the only trail to the summit.

 The trail up Pedra Bonita is not very challenging, but it’s enough to work up a good sweat.

-Check in with the hut and write down your information (date, time, name, phone number, address, number in group) for the very bored park emploee.
+Check-in with the hut and write down your information (date, time, name, phone number, address, number in group) for the very bored park employee.
 Then begin by climbing a stone path (similar to the way Pedra da Gávea begins), but the trail quickly turns to dirt.
 I guess the trail builders got lazy.